uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     Feature vector
         A vector that encodes information about real object, an event or a group of objects or events.
-Contains at least one :term:`feature`.
+Contains at least one :term:`Feature`.

         **Example:** A rectangle can be described by two features: its width and height

     Inference
-        A process of applying a :term:`trained <Training>` :term:`model` to the :term:`dataset` in order to predict :term:`response`
+        A process of applying a :term:`trained <Training>` :term:`Model` to the :term:`Dataset` in order to predict :term:`Response`
         values based on input :term:`feature vectors <Feature vector>`.

         **Synonym:** prediction

     Inference set
-        A :term:`dataset` used at the :term:`inference` stage.
+        A :term:`Dataset` used at the :term:`Inference` stage.
         Usually without :term:`responses <Response>`.

     Interval feature
-        A :term:`continuous feature` with values that can be compared, added or subtracted, but cannot be multiplied or divided.
+        A :term:`Continuous feature` with values that can be compared, added or subtracted, but cannot be multiplied or divided.

         **Examples:** a timeframe scale, a temperature in Celcius or Fahrenheit

     Label
-        A :term:`response` with :term:`categorical <Categorical feature>` or :term:`ordinal <Ordinal feature>` values.
-This is an output in :term:`classification` and :term:`clustering` problems.
+        A :term:`Response` with :term:`categorical <Categorical feature>` or :term:`ordinal <Ordinal feature>` values.
+This is an output in :term:`Classification` and :term:`Clustering` problems.

         **Example:** the spam-detection problem has a binary label indicating whether the email is spam or not

     Model
-        An entity that stores information necessary to run :term:`inference` on a new :term:`dataset`.
-Typically a result of a :term:`training` process.
+        An entity that stores information necessary to run :term:`Inference` on a new :term:`Dataset`.
+Typically a result of a :term:`Training` process.

         **Example:** in linear regression algorithm, the model contains weight values for each input feature and a single bias value

     Observation
-        A :term:`feature vector` and zero or more :term:`responses<Response>`.
+        A :term:`Feature vector` and zero or more :term:`responses<Response>`.

         **Synonyms:** instance, sample

     Ordinal feature
-        A :term:`categorical feature` with defined operations of equality and ordering between values.
+        A :term:`Categorical feature` with defined operations of equality and ordering between values.

         **Example:** student's grade